glycerine/gosimnet/README.md

 https://github.com/glycerine/rpc25519/blob/master/simgrid_test.go

-# API summary
+# network modeling API summary

+You can use rpc25519.Config.GetSimnet() to get an *rpc.Simnet, and then...

-from go doc:
+(from go doc)

 ~~~
 func (s *Simnet) AllHealthy(powerOnIfOff bool, deliverDroppedSends bool) (err error)